leeweiming3/tp/docs/DeveloperGuide.md

 * 1e.
 Recruiter does not enter either name, email, country or phone in the attribute field.
     - 1e1.
-Hirehub raises an error and asks the recruiter to provide name, email, country or phone of the candidate to be added.
+Hirehub raises an error and asks the recruiter to provide name, email, country and phone of the candidate to be added.
     - 1e2.
 Recruiter attempts to add the candidate with name, email, country and phone.
     - Steps 1e1-1e2 are repeated until the recruiter enters name, email, country and phone.
     - Use case resumes from step 2.